SlimeVR/SlimeVR-Server/CONTRIBUTING.md

 ### Java (server)

+Before contributing to the server, read [server/README.md](server/README.md) for an overview of its architecture and design guidelines.

 The Java code is built with `gradle`, a CLI tool that manages java projects and their dependencies.
 - You can run the server by running `./gradlew run` in your IDE's terminal.